Katello/katello-installer/modules/postgresql/README.md

     # Order: 150
     host  app  app  200.1.2.0/24  md5

-###Resource: postgresql::server::pg\_ident\_rule
-This defined type allows you to create user name maps for `pg_ident.conf`.
-For more details see the [PostgreSQL documentation](http://www.postgresql.org/docs/9.4/static/auth-username-maps.html).

-For example:

-    postgresql::server::pg_ident_rule{ 'Map the SSL certificate of the backup server as a replication user': map_name          => 'sslrepli',
-      system_username   => 'repli1.example.com',
-      database_username => 'replication',
-    }

-This would create a user name map in `pg_ident.conf` similar to:

-    # Rule Name: Map the SSL certificate of the backup server as a replication user
-    # Description: none
-    # Order: 150
-    sslrepli	repli1.example.com	replication

 ####`namevar`
 A unique identifier or short description for this rule.
 The namevar doesn't provide any functional usage, but it is stored in the comments of the produced `pg_hba.conf` so the originating resource can be identified.